Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/contextual-content-variables/index.md

 ## Purpose

 Contextual Content Variables is a tool built to enable authors to use content variables directly in their authored text.
-The tool replaces variables present in the content (either JSON or HTML) at render-time, keeping caching enabled for the site and decreasing any impact on performance.
+The tool replaces variables present in the content (either JSON or HTML) on the server-side at render-time, keeping caching enabled for the site and decreasing any impact on performance.

 ## How to Use